 ICAP are working in collaboration with DFID’s Sierra Leone Ebola Response Team.
 They will evaluate the procedures in place in eight CCCs in four different districts in Sierra Leone – Port Loko, Bombali, Western Area and Koinadagu.
 Using a combination of qualitative and quantitative approaches, ICAP will evaluate the safety practices and operational feasibility of these centers.
 This will involve, for example, assessing the provision of medical supplies and other necessities but also evaluating the procedures and practices of the staff.
 The careful use of proper medical procedures is crucial to management consulting prevention of ebola infection.
 In a healthcare setting, masks, gowns and gloves must be used diligently to avoid the spread of infected bodily fluids and infection of the healthcare workers or other non-infected patients.
 The attitude of patients and the local communities to the centers will also be evaluated.

 The philosophy behind a CCC is very much supportive of business consulting & community involvement.
 The idea is that if a person suspects they may have ebola or has been exposed to the disease, they come forward and are provided with the appropriate care.
 This can involve quarantining of the individual or group while they are monitored for signs of the disease.
+Keeping pets safe is important also as the disease can be spread.
 Patients who are found to be infected by ebola are put into isolation and provided with supportive treatment to manage dehydration, nausea and other symptoms.
 No specific treatment is currently approved.
 A positive outcome will depend on early detection and the health of the individual.

 The head of ICAP Dr. Wafaa El-Sadr has explained the importance of the assessment: “Rapid feedback from the planned evaluation will contribute to shaping the current CCCs and help inform the design and implementation of future CCCs to be established in Sierra Leone.”
 The ultimate goal of the rapid assessment being carried out by ICAP is that the recommendations can be shared with other key players in the fight against ebola.
 These will include the Ministry of Health, the National Ebola Response Centre and the DFID.